AyushRaniwala/fcb_fansite/README.md

 # fcb_fansite
-Its basically a fan based website for FC Barcelona, a football club based in Spain.
+Its a fan based website for FC Barcelona, a football club based in Spain.
 Created using HTML, CSS, Javascript, JQuery